fck-language/cflp/README.md

 ## Examples

 The [examples](examples) directory contains some example files with generated expansions.
-These are generated using [`cargo-expand`](https://crates.io/crates/cargo-expand) without the expansion of the derived traits and some manual visual formatting (no removal of parentheses or brackets, just changing some line breaks).
+These are generated using [`cargo-expand`](https://crates.io/crates/cargo-expand) without the expansion of the derived traits.

+All the examples have has some manual formatting of line breaks and some comments to indicate whoch section is currently being parser.

 ## Current issues